-In many cases, a detoxification may be needed to clean the liver and colon, and removing any heavy metal toxicity is sometimes needed to allow the immunity to rebuild.
+In many cases, a detoxification may be needed to clean the liver and colon as well as removing any heavy metal toxicity to allow the immunity to rebuild.

 Antibiotics can reduce the levels of probiotics.
 It is important to replace the lost friendly bacteria through supplementation.

 Omega 3 is also important in addressing allergy issues and inflammation.
 Fish oils and flax seed oils are good sources.
 Vitamin C and Quercetin are very effective natural anti-histamines, while fruit and vegetables give you plenty of anti-oxidants.

 In cases of food intolerance, certain enzymes may be needed to correct the digestive enzyme deficiencies.
 Minerals like magnesium may also be needed if depleted by the leaky gut.

 In the Replace stage the body is given the nutrients, probiotic and enzymes to allow the beginning of healing, especially of the gut.

 After about 2 weeks on the Replace stage, the next step is to heal the gut and repair the intestinal lining.
 In many cases of food intolerances a so-called “Leaky Gut” is found and this hyper-permeability of the intestine has to be corrected next.
 This is only possible after all infections are well managed.
 Depending on your conditions in the digestive system, your naturopathic physician may suggest GI Repair Powder, Glutamine, Zinc carnosine or DGL (licorice root extract) to assist this process.
 This may take 2 months.

 It means normalising your immune system, which is possible now the gut is working well and the barrier and digestion is back to normal.